TheLaughingCow/discovery/README.md

 ```
 ## Running the Programs

-After installation, you can run the programs as follows:
+After installation, you can run `sudo python3 netcowtool.py` or the programs as follows:

 ```bash
 sudo ./discovery